“This securities litigator wins big, particularly when her clients are the biggest on earth.”—“Lawyers on the Fast Track,” The Recorder

 Experience

-Secured a preliminary injunction on behalf of shareholders of SweeGen, Inc. in a derivative lawsuit alleging breaches of fiduciary duties, self-dealing, securities fraud, conversion, and conspiracy; subsequently prevailed at the California Court of Appeal, which upheld the trial court’s ruling granting the preliminary injunction.
+Secured a series of trial court and appellate wins and ultimately a settlement on behalf of shareholders of SweeGen, Inc. in a derivative lawsuit alleging breaches of fiduciary duties, self-dealing, securities fraud, conversion, and conspiracy.
+Obtained a preliminary injunction on behalf of the shareholders at the outset of the litigation and persuaded the California Court of Appeal to uphold the injunction.

-Defending PacifiCorp in dozens of lawsuits filed in multiple jurisdictions across Oregon and California arising out of the 2020 Labor Day Fires.
+Defending a Western utility in multiple lawsuits filed in jurisdictions across Oregon and California arising out of the 2020 Labor Day Fires.
 The fires burned over 500,000 acres across at least five counties in Oregon and California and allegedly destroyed over 2,000 structures.
-Our roles include defense of all civil litigation and consultation and engagement with regulatory and investigatory agencies.
+Role includes defense of all civil litigation, including numerous jury trials, and consultation and engagement with regulatory and investigatory agencies.

 Served as trial counsel for T-Mobile in a successful trade secrets lawsuit against the Chinese smartphone maker Huawei Technologies alleging the manufacturer stole T-Mobile’s smartphone testing robot.

-Represented InterDent, Inc. in breach of contract dispute with Levine Leichtman Capital Partners, II, L.P. leading to a full dismissal of the case following a successful summary judgment motion.
+Represented InterDent, Inc. in a breach of contract dispute with Levine Leichtman Capital Partners, II, L.P., which culminated in a full dismissal of the case following a successful summary judgment motion.

-Obtained $20 million for Pacific Life against Bank of New York Mellon at the summary judgment stage in a breach of contract and breach of fiduciary duty matter in investment mismanagement litigation, later obtaining an additional $30 million for Pacific Life in a settlement on the eve of trial.
+Obtained $20 million for Pacific Life against Bank of New York Mellon at the summary judgment stage in a breach of contract and breach of fiduciary duty matter in investment mismanagement litigation.

 Obtained a settlement for only attorneys’ fees, after filing a motion for summary judgment, in a professional liability matter against a security assessment firm facing alleged damages of over $150 million.